BBC Pushing Ahead with Extorting Licence Fee from Over 75s - Guido Fawkes

 No answer has been forthcoming.

 Guido hasn’t paid the BBC licence fee for years.
-Nothing ever happens even when he confessed to his crime on BBC Radio 4’s “The Moral Maze”.
+Nothing ever happens – even when Guido confessed to his crime on BBC Radio 4’s “The Moral Maze”.
 The response to the BBC’s extortion from our senior citizens should be a campaign of mass civil disobedience.
 Granny should ignore their begging letters and see if they will dare to send her to jail…